DataDog/nginx-datadog/test/bin/README.md

   unittest`, so for example you can run a subset of tests, or increase the verbosity of logging.
 - [run_parallel](run_parallel) is a wrapper around [run](run) that executes
-  each test Python module in its own docker-compose "project," all in parallel.
+  each test Python module in its own docker compose "project," all in parallel.